romeric/PostMesh/README.md

 ````

 ## Disclaimer
-PostMesh is not a plug-and-play software.
-As mentioned before it serves as an addon/plugin to finite element solvers, in that it only provides the Dirichlet boundary conditions that can be fed into any elasticity solver.
+PostMesh is not a *plug-and-play* software.
+As mentioned before it serves as an addon/plugin to finite element solvers, in that it only provides the Dirichlet boundary conditions that can be fed into an elasticity solver.
 In other words, it does not compute the displacement of the interior nodes in the mesh.